 PAPUA NEW GUINEA is a country in the southwestern Pacific Ocean, encompassing the eastern half of New Guinea, the world’s second-largest island (the western half is made up of the Indonesian provinces of Papua & West Papua) and its offshore islands.
 The islands are made up of active volcanoes, granite-based and with dense forests.
 Due to this terrain, there are many traditional tribal villages, many with their own languages.
-A country of immense cultural & biological diversity, famous for its soft coral & wreck diving, white sand beaches and pristine natural environment, it's also a haven for conservation, with the Coral Sea Foundation leading the way.
+A country of immense cultural & biological diversity, famous for its soft coral & wreck diving, white sand beaches and pristine natural environment, it's also a haven for conservation, with the Coral Sea Foundation & The Conflict Islands Conservation Initiative, leading the way.

 People’s daily lives vary enormously in Papua New Guinea, with the great majority of the population living across the diverse rural landscape in villages or hamlets.
 Daily life usually centres on the extended family, whose primary responsibilities are producing food for subsistence and rearing children.
 Most people have rights to use portions of land for the growing of food and some cash crops as well as the rights to fish, hunt, and gather timber from local forests.
 Many of those activities are accompanied by rituals to ensure success and prosperity.
 Other major rituals, such as menarche ceremonies for girls and initiations for boys, are declining.